Congratulations to the 2023-2026 Cycle Awardees

-The recipients of our 2020-2023 Top Tier Doctoral Graduate Research Assistant (TTDGRA) grant competition have been selected and notified.
-You can view the names and project titles of all the TTDGRA recipients (2020-23) below.
-Of the 115 applications, 45 TTDGRAs were funded for the 2010-2023 cycle.
+The recipients of our 2023-2026 Top Tier Doctoral Graduate Research Assistant (TTDGRA) grant competition have been selected and notified.
+You can view the names and project titles of all the TTDGRA recipients (2023-26) in the "Related Links" section.
+Of the 100 applications, 35 TTDGRAs were funded for the 2023-2026 cycle.

-This year’s application pool was extremely competitive with many high quality and notable scholarly projects being considered.
+This cycle’s application pool was extremely competitive with many high-quality and notable scholarly projects being considered.
 We are very appreciative of the TTDGRA Review Committee and the Deans and Department Chairs from the academic units for their valuable feedback and careful consideration of each application.
 The TTDGRA Review Committee, comprised of representatives from each college/school, made considerable efforts in providing serious, thoughtful review and discussions of the applications.
-We thank the members of this committee listed below for their service:
+We thank the members of this committee listed below for their dedicated service:

-School of Integrated Health Sciences: Dr. Kai-Yu Ho
+School of Integrated Health Sciences: Jing Nong Liang, Arpita Basu